-A good DUI defense attorney will focus on avoiding the DUI license suspension that the DOL seeks to impose after a DUI arrest or conviction.
-There are separate ways that the license can be suspended – administratively, due to a refusal to submit to the test or because the reading exceeded the legal limit, or due to a conviction of an offense such as DUI for which license suspension is mandatory.
-If you have served a DUI license suspension, you are still not legal to drive unless you “reinstate” your license.
+Avoiding license suspension is one of the goals of a DUI attorney, but no attorney can guarantee a win on this front.
+When a suspension is imposed, knowing the proper steps to take after the suspension has been served is very important.
+If you have just finished serving a DUI license suspension, you are still not legal to drive unless you “reinstate” your license.
 The DOL does not automatically give you your license back after you have served a suspension.
-To complicate matters, the requirements for reinstatement are different depending upon the type an length of license suspension.
-Remember, if your license is suspended, you will need to reinstate the license after serving the suspension in order to drive legally.
-Fortunately, the DOL has created a web-tool that will step you through the process, and it is pretty easy to access.
+The requirements for reinstatement are different depending upon the type an length of license suspension.
+The DOL has created a web-tool that is a good way to know what DOL is requiring, and how to comply.
+Find it here: https://fortress.wa.gov/dol/dolprod/dsdreinstatements/.
 In some cases, simply payment of a reinstatement fee is required.
 In others, filing SR-22 insurance, an alcohol evaluation and follow-up treatment is required.
 In still other cases, you’ll need to take the written and driving exams in addition to other requirements before the license is reinstated.
-The forms sent by DOL on license suspension are not very helpful when it comes to the requirements for license reinstatement, but the DOL webpage is helpful.
-Here’s the DOL link that steps you through the reinstatement process: https://fortress.wa.gov/dol/dolprod/dsdreinstatements/.
-You can always give my office a call (425) 274-9190 for help with this or any criminal traffic related problem.
-We offer representation for all DUI and traffic related matters, focusing upon cases arising in Western Washington, but offering representation in certain cases in counties east of the mountains.
+TYou can always give my office a call (425) 274-9190 for help with this or any criminal traffic related problem.
+We offer representation for all DUI and traffic related matters, focusing upon cases arising in Western Washington, but also offering representation in certain cases in counties east of the mountains.

 Washington State is slowly moving forward with plans to deploy new DUI breath testing machines.
 The state has already purchased a number of machines, the Draeger 9510, and is in the process of testing them before deploying them to be used in actual DUI arrests.
 The state is buying new breath test machines because the machines currently in place (known as DataMasters) are old technology, out of warranty, and are wearing out.
 As of the date of this blog, none of the new machines are in actual use in the field.
 However, the latest evidence that the state is moving forward with these new DUI breath test machines was the quiet passage of HB 2465.
 This new law, effective June 10, 2010, amends RCW 46.61.506 to permit the use of “dry gas” in the administration of a breath test to DUI suspects.
 The term “dry gas” refers to a vapor which will be introduced into the breath testing machine pursuant to testing protocol and the purpose is to determine whether the machine is properly calibrated.
 Prior law had only authorized the use of a liquid simulator solution in connection with the testing of DUI suspects.